-- Inhalation: Excessive exposure to high concentrations of dust may cause irritation to the eyes, skin and mucous membranes of the upper respiratory tract. - Eye: Excessive exposure to high concentrations of dust may cause irritation to the eyes. - Skin: Skin contact with dusts may cause irritation or dermatitis. - Ingestion: Ingestion of dust may cause nausea and/or vomiting.
+- Inhalation: Excessive exposure to high concentrations of dust may cause irritation to the mucous membranes of the upper respiratory tract. - Eye: Particles of iron or iron compounds may become imbedded in the eye.
+Excessive exposure to high concentrations of dust may cause irritation to the eyes. - Skin: Skin contact with dusts may cause irritation or sensitization, possibly leading to dermatitis.
+Skin contact with metallic dusts may cause physical abrasion. - Ingestion: Ingestion of dust may cause nausea and/or vomiting.